- potassium chloride

 In the absence of compatibility studies, this solution must not be mixed with other medicinal products.

-It is the responsibility of the physician to judge the incompatibility of an additive medication with the Potassium Chloride 0.3% & Sodium Chloride 0.9% solution, by checking for eventual color change and/or eventual precipitate, insoluble complexes or crystals apparition.
+It is the responsibility of the physician to judge the incompatibility of an additive medication with the Potassium Chloride 0.3% & Sodium Chloride 0.9% solution, by checking for eventual color change and/or eventual precipitate, insoluble complexes or the appearance of crystals.
 The Instructions for Use of the medication to be added must be consulted.

 Before adding a drug, verify it is soluble and/or stable in water at the pH of the Potassium Chloride 0.3% & Sodium Chloride 0.9% solution (pH: 4.5 to 7.0).